 Thanks to its sheer size, Texas is also the second most populous state in the whole of the US.
 It’s thought to be just behind California in this regard, with more than 28 million people calling the Lone Star State home.

 8. One in ten people in America are Texan.

 If that’s not mind-boggling enough, it’s estimated that around 10% of everyone in the US resides in Texas.

-The average life expectancy of a Texan national is thought to be around 78 years old.
+The average life expectancy of a Texan national is around 78 years old.

 It’s also worth noting that, discounting Russia, no country in Europe is bigger than Texas in terms of size.
 It’s absolutely colossal.